-HER'T LOCAL VENDOR
+TIER 1 LOCAL VENDOR

-My firm has maintained a permanent place of business v limits and maintains a staffing level, within this local office, of a who are residents of the City of Pompano Beach.
+My firm has maintained a permanent place of business within the city limits and maintains a staffing level, within this local office, of at least 10 % who are residents of the City of Pompano Beach.

 And/Or

-My firm has maintained a permanent place of business value limits and my submittal includes subcontracting commitments to Vendors Subcontractors for at least 10 % of the contract value. to Local
+My firm has maintained a permanent place of business within the city limits and my submittal includes subcontracting commitments to Local Vendors Subcontractors for at least 10 % of the contract value.

 Or

 My firm does not qualify as a Tier 1 Vendor.

 TIER 2 LOCAL VENDOR

-My firm has maintained a permanent place of business v County and maintains a staffing level, within this local office, of who are residents of the City of Pompano Beach
+My firm has maintained a permanent place of business within Broward County and maintains a staffing level, within this local office, of at least 15% who are residents of the City of Pompano Beach

 And/Or

-X My firm has maintained a permanent place of business vectors and my submittal includes subcontracting commitments.
-Vendors Subcontractors for at least 20% of the contract value. s to Local
+X My firm has maintained a permanent place of business within Broward County and my submittal includes subcontracting commitments to Local Vendors Subcontractors for at least 20% of the contract value.

 Or

 My firm does not qualify as a Tier 2 Vendor.

-I certify that the above information is true to the best of my k nowledge.
+I certify that the above information is true to the best of my knowledge.

-2-12-19 The Whiting-Turner Contracting Compan
+2-12-19 The Whiting-Turner Contracting Company

 (Date) (Name of Firm)

 BY: Frank Zaremba (Name)